-Teachers don’t have to limit their career options to just working in a traditional setting – inside a classroom – to have an impact in the education industry.
+Teachers don’t have to limit their career and job options to just working in a traditional setting – inside a classroom – to have an impact in the education industry.
 There are a lot of education-related occupations waiting to be explored and here are some of those you might consider.

 1. Sales Reps